scriptabuild/eventstore/docs/tutorial.md

 ## The _Domain Model_
 The _domain model_ has the methods on it to "do the business".
 The functionality available to the user of the eventstore is represented on the _domain model_.

-When the _domain model_ needs to persist data, it does so by calling `dispatch(eventName, eventData)` to write an event to the event log.
+When the _domain model_ needs to persist data, an event is dispatched (by calling `dispatch(eventName, eventData)`) to write an event to the event log, and consequently handle it in the _log aggregator_.

 When the _domain model_ needs to retrieve data, it gets it from the _storage model_.
 The _storage model_ uses the event log the recreate the data model when it is needed.

 The following are the methods and properties on the _domain model_ for our membership database:

 ---
 MemberListDomainModel: class
-- constructor(dispatch: function, storeModel: any)
+- constructor(dispatch: function, logAggregator: any)
 	- dispatch(eventName: string, eventData: any))
 - registerNewMember(member: object)
 - endMembership(name: string)